Egypt Plantation Museum is a non-profit

 door to the office and baggage loading area.

-That same year the late George Heard Northington Jr. rescued the
+same year the late George Heard Northington Jr. rescued the building for

-building for a Ranch Office and moved it one quarter mile to the
+a Ranch Office and moved it one quarter mile to the grounds of the

-grounds of the historic 1848 Heard Northington home on the 1830's
+historic 1848 Heard Northington home on the 1830s Egypt Plantation in

 the Heard, Northington, Hudgins and Duncan families of Egypt and